Tsquare17/micro-router/README.md

     $router = new MicroRouter(dirname(__FILE__, 2) . '/templates');

-    // Set the path to partials, relative to the templates path.
+    // Prefix the include path with a directory, relative to the templates path.
-    $router->setPartialsPath('partials-path');
+    $router->setIncludePrefix('partials-path');

     $router->dispatch();